Prognosis Of Schizophrenia: What Is The Outlook?

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-If you’ve heard of schizophrenia, you may have heard that once you’ve been diagnosed with it, there’s no going back to your old life.
+If you’ve heard of schizophrenia, you may have heard that once you’ve been diagnosed, there’s no going back to your old life.
 Maybe you’ve even heard that schizophrenia is “untreatable.”
 However, these narratives don’t tell the full story.

 Schizophrenia is a mental illness that can cause symptoms like delusions and hallucinations.
 These symptoms can be challenging, but they can often be managed.
 With the right treatment, some people may even fully recover from them.
 Read on to learn more about schizophrenia, its symptoms, prognosis, treatment options, and more.